-The Corporation also intends to reduce the amount of source water by 30 MLs per annum, or 0.5%, over the life of the Plan.
-As an example of this, in the last four years the amount of 'non billed for water' produced by EGW has been substantially reduced (approximately 55%).
+Over the last four years the amount of 'non billed for water' produced by EGW has been substantially reduced (approximately 55%).
 It is therefore proposed that efforts to further reduce this measure will continue, even though it is recognised that the task to reduce 'unbilled for water' becomes more difficult with every year savings are produced.
 Ageing water infrastructure and asset deterioration will increase the potential for bursts and leaks whilst the need to implement more scouring and flushing programs to maintain a clean water transfer pipeline network, will challenge this target.